 While no-fault insurance is the most affordable option for drivers in the state, it might leave them needing more compensation after a serious accident.
 First, it’s important for claimants to understand that their insurance company might not be providing the payment that they need.
 Insurance companies are companies that seek to protect their profits by delay or denying claims.
 Sometimes, their goal is to get a person to settle for nothing or a fraction of what they could have received.

 If you’ve received the maximum amount of coverage from your PIP coverage and the maximum amount from the other person’s coverage, you might still have the option to recover additional financial losses associated, especially if you’ve opted out of the state’s no-fault insurance policy.
+However, if you've exhausted the coverage of your no-fault policy, it can be difficult to secure the compensation you need.
+However, in some instances, it's possible to pursue an at-fault party for compensation without opting out of Pennsylvania's no-fault insurance system.

 To prevent insurers from behaving this way, it’s important to speak with a Pennsylvania car accident lawyers from Handler, Henning & Rosenberg LLC.
 We’ll examine your case, and help you decide if you’re receiving fair treatment.
 In some instances, a person can pursue damages outside of an insurance claim, even if a person hasn’t opted out of the state’s no-fault insurance laws.
 Our team has faced insurance companies countless times in the state, and we’ve helped recover millions of dollars on behalf of car accident survivors who need and deserve compensation.